 We have now added outgoing calling to our offerings.
 If you would like outgoing calling added to your account, please call us at 800-800-4321 or you can send an email to email@example.com.

 When enabled, you can place a call at any time by clicking on the "Make A Phone Call" button on the bottom of the column on the left of your user interface.

 This will open a dialer window where a call can be placed.
 You can use the keypad or type the number in the "Enter Number To Call" box on the top of this window.
 If you have multiple numbers on your account, you can use the drop down box at the bottom where it says "Call From Number" to select the number from which you wish to place the call.

-You can also utilize this feature through a communication from your "Inbox" in the column on the left of the web portal.
+You can also utilize this feature through a communication from your "Inbox" in the column on the left of your 800.com account.
 And clicking on the communication to which you would like to place a call.
 Otherwise, the process is the same.

 There will be several icons displayed in the upper right corner.
 The second from the left will expand an outbound calling window.

 Enter the number you wish to call in the top box where it says "Enter Number To Call."